 If you are returning to the UK

-This page provides information about some of the actions you may need to take if you are a UK national living abroad and you are returning to the UK permanently.
+Information about some of the actions you may need to take if you are a UK national living abroad and you are returning to the UK permanently.